 Whether your busy season is in the summer, during the holidays, or when the snow hits at the ski resort, your company has competitors for these seasonal workers.
 Beginning the hiring process early in your season—two to three months before you wish to fill the role—is essential, as there is not always enough help to go around.

-Many employers who hire seasonal workers each year can develop a worker pipeline—where many of the same employees return from season to season.
+Many employers who hire seasonal employees each year can develop a worker pipeline—where many of the same employees return from season to season.
 Not only are former employees easy to rehire, but they are already trained and understand their roles.

 There are ways to court the seasonal workers you would like to see return to the workplace during seasonal spikes:

-- Treat them with a spirit of value: Many seasonal workers are used to feeling disposable since their average time with a company is brief.
+- Treat them with a spirit of value: Many seasonal employees are used to feeling disposable since their average time with a company is brief.
 Be the employer that stands out—and they will return.

 Step 3: Create a Clear Job Description Targeting Candidates Looking for Seasonal Work

 A clearly written job description that outlines the role and how its seasonal status relates to other types of employment at the company will help attract the right candidates.
-In addition to the specifics of the job, include the following in your job description:
+For help creating a seasonal job description, check our how to write a job description guide—we even provide a customizable template to make it easier for you.

-- Seasonally related language: Use relevant keywords such as “seasonal,” “holiday,” “short term,” and “temporary” and indicate the job’s timeframe.
+- Seasonally related language: Use relevant keywords, such as “seasonal,” “holiday,” “short term,” and “temporary,” and indicate the job’s timeframe.

-- Benefits and perks: Most seasonal jobs do not have conventional healthcare benefits but may have other perks like product discounts and holiday bonuses.
+- Benefits and perks: Most seasonal jobs do not have conventional healthcare benefits but may have other perks, like product discounts and holiday bonuses.
 Be upfront with what is and is not offered with the job.

 - Skills and requirements: As with any job description, outlining the purpose of the seasonal role, requirements for the job, and the skills needed are all critical to a complete job description.